-Information contained in this section of our Handbook must be read in conjunction with the appropriate Undergraduate or Graduate Diploma Regulations (00001.UG or 00001.GD).
+Information contained in this section of our Handbook must be read in conjunction with the appropriate Undergraduate or Graduate Diploma Regulations.

 Students must familiarise themselves with all University regulations/procedures and refer to these or the relevant official policy when required.